ludoviclaffineur/flexible-jekyll/_posts/2020-03-17-granular-synthesizer.markdown

 *[Source wikipedia](https://en.wikipedia.org/wiki/Granular_synthesis)*

 ## Creation of grains
 We first have to load a wave form in order to pick some samples to create our grains.
-Those grain are randomly selected within a window (subset) of the whole waveform as you can see on the figure 1.
+Those grains are randomly selected within a window (subset) of the whole waveform as you can see on the figure 1.
 Having a window can be convenient if you want to select only certain parts of the waveform and move this window to modify the generated grains.

 <p align="center">
 <img src="/assets/img/sample_selection.png" alt="Grain selection"/>